wenlin1991/SpringBootProject/README.md

 ### 3.2 Run & Debug

 - Run with script
-  - You can find the `runJob.sh` script in the cloned project.
+  - You can find the `runJob.sh` script in the `test` folder within the cloned project.
 Please use the following command to run the script `./runJob.sh` in terminal.
 - The `runJob.sh` script already enabled debug mode.
 Currently, the debug port is `5005`, please change the port accordingly.